awsdocs/amazon-migrationhub-user-guide/doc_source/troubleshooting.md

 + Check whether all your servers have been grouped into an application\.
 See [steps to group servers into applications](migrate-wt-migrate.md#migrate-wt-group-as-applications)\.

 ### Update Status<a name="update-status"></a>
-+ The application details page requires you to refresh the page in order to see the latest status\.
-See [steps to track status of migrations](migrate-wt-track.md#migrate-wt-track-app-status)\.
++ The application details page requires you to refresh the page to see the latest status\.
+See [steps to track status of migrations](migrate-wt-track.md)\.

 ### Update and Server Mapping<a name="update-mapping"></a>
 + Check whether the update is present on **Updates** page\.